naninovel/docs/docs/guide/state-management.md

 It's possible to "outsource" state handling of your custom objects to a `IStateManager`, so that they will serialize to the save slots with all the engine's data when player saves the game and deserialize back when the game is loaded.

-*Notice: The feature requires using engine's asynchronous APIs, which are built with **UniTask** third-party library.
-You'll need to install the library to your Unity project to be able to use the async APIs; consult [UniTask extension guide](/guide/unitask.md) for more information.*

 The following example demonstrates how to subscribe a generic `MonoBehaviour` to the save and load operations.

 ```csharp